AbhishekNanda7429/HybridMultiCloud/README.md

 task3 : Creation of VPC with Public Wordpress, Private MySql Database and a Bastion host using Terraform

 task4 : Creation of VPC with Public Wordpress, Private MySql Database and a Bastion host and NAT Gateway using Terraform

+task6 : Connecting Wordpress with AWS-RDS, using Terraform